 Hugo Brady joined the CER in May 2005, as a research fellow on EU institutions and justice and home affairs (JHA).
 He is also the CER’s representative in Brussels and a visiting fellow with the European Institute at the London School of Economics.

-Hugo also thinks about the EU’s institutions and the politics behind European legal integration: he follows closely the implementation of the Lisbon treaty which was intended to reform its main institutions: the Commission, Council of Ministers, European Parliament, and to establish the Union's External Action Service.
-He researches the European Court of Justice.
-His other research interests include Britain's European debate, the connections between EU foreign policy and the justice and home affairs field, and European co-operation in civil (i.e. non-criminal) justice matters.
+Hugo thinks about the EU’s institutions and the politics behind European legal integration: he follows closely the implementation of the Lisbon treaty which was intended to reform its main institutions: the Commission, Council of Ministers, European Parliament, and to establish the Union's External Action Service.
+He researches the European Court of Justice and Court of Auditors.
+His other research interests include Britain's EU debate, the tensions between the rule of law and democracy in Europe, and cross-border co-operation in civil and criminal justice, including the agencies, Europol and Eurojust.

 Areas of expertise

 Justice and home affairs, the reform of EU institutions and Britain